lelutin/puppet-fail2ban/README.md

 Install and manage fail2ban with puppet

+IMPORTANT NOTE: the 2.x branch of this module is no longer supported.
+The current 2.0.x versions are still available for ppl who would still need them, but fixes for the module with puppet 3.x will not get merged in anymore.

 To use this module just include the jail2ban class.
 To change default configurations in /etc/fail2ban/jail.conf, you can pass values to parameters to the fail2ban class.
 See section below for full list of parameters.